AetherialMist/JavaLearning/chapter-001/lesson-001/README.md

 Technically speaking, the following is still proper Java syntax and will run, but is a pain for us to read:

-_Ignore this @formatter nonsense, you can enable a setting to disable formatting for sections of code and files which is sometimes useful.
-(I'm writing this whole guide using Intellij IDEA !)_
+_Ignore this @formatter nonsense, there is a setting to disable formatting for sections of code and files which is sometimes useful.
+(I'm writing this whole guide using Intellij IDEA!)_

 @formatter:off
 ```java